kredibel-id/VisionSample-Android/README.md

 ```

 #### Stop Preview
 Don't forget to stop the process when it's finished or not in use.
+You can call it on onDestroy() on the Activity or on finish().

 ![kotlin](https://img.shields.io/badge/-Kotlin-%23BA00BB)
 ```kotlin